creeksonJoseph/creeksonjoseph/README.md

 </h1>

 <p align="center">
-  <b>Full-Stack developer || Blockchain developer</b>
+  <b>Full-Stack developer</b>
 </p>

 ---

-A  Software and smart contract developer from Kenya 🇰🇪
+A  Software developer from Kenya 🇰🇪
 Learning and building  with code every  day
-JavaScript, Tailwind, React, Python,flask,django.
+JavaScript with React, Python with flask and Tailwind css.
 Currently  learning web 3 technologies.